 We will use personal information for the primary purpose it was collected.
 We may use or disclose personal information for another purpose, but only if it is related to the primary purpose and you would reasonably expect us to use or disclose the information for that purpose.

 We will also use and disclose personal information if it is required or authorised by law.
 For instance, the Auditor-General is required by the Audit Act 1994 to notify the Independent Broad-based Anti-Corruption Commission (IBAC) of any matter that appears to involve corrupt conduct.

 Other situations where we will use or disclose your personal information could include:

 - a serious and imminent threat to an individual's life, health, safety or welfare; or a serious threat to public health, public safety or public welfare

 - if we reasonably believe that the use or disclosure is reasonably necessary for a law enforcement agency for matters relating to criminal offences, proceeds of crime, protection of public revenue, or serious improper conduct.

-We will only collect sensitive information from you (such as data about racial or ethnic origin, religious belief, political opinions, membership of a trade union or professional association, sexual preference or criminal record) if the collection is required under law or if you have given consent.
+We will only collect sensitive information from you if the collection is required under law or if you have given consent.

 How can I access my information?

-You have a right to access and correct personal information that VAGO holds.
+You have a right to access and correct personal information that VAGO holds about you.
 You can request access to your information from VAGO.